Carl HolmanAsst. Director of Marketing & Communications (904) 620-1921, email@example.com

 (904) 620-1921, firstname.lastname@example.org

-Individual tickets are $56, $42, and $30 for the general public and $10 for students.
+Tickets are available for $7 for adults and $5 for students in cash from the UNF Ticket Box Office.
 For complete information about any shows or to purchase single tickets, visit www.unf.edu/fineartscenter or call the UNF Ticket Box Office at (904) 620-2878.
 Patrons can visit the Box Office in person at the University of North Florida, Building 45, Room 1400, 1 UNF Drive, Jacksonville, FL 32224.
 Hours are 8:30 a.m. – 5:00 p.m.
-Monday through Friday and 2 hours prior to show time.
+Monday through Friday, and 90 minutes prior to show time.

 Copyright © 2012 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000

 Contact | Emergency | Privacy | RegulationsDisability Accommodations